Tutorial 1: Create a basic Snowflake Native App¶

 A readme file provides a description of what your application does.
 You see the readme when you view your app in Snowsight.

-Modify or replace the contents of app/README.md
+Modify or replace the contents of app/README.md with the following:

 Create the manifest file¶